wallix/awless/README.md

 # About

-`awless` is an open source project created by Henri Binsztok, Quentin Bourgerie, Simon Caplette and François-Xavier Aguessy at Wallix.
+`awless` is an open source project created by Henri Binsztok, Quentin Bourgerie, Simon Caplette and François-Xavier Aguessy at WALLIX.
 `awless` is released under the Apache License and sponsored by [Wallix](https://github.com/wallix).

     Disclaimer: Awless allows for easy resource creation with your cloud provider;